fpjohnston/TECO-64/doc/glossary.md

 A form of TECO operation available on display terminals capable of supporting split-screen operation.
-The bottom n lines are used for TECO’s asterisk prompt and the usual typed command lines; the remaining lines above are used for an automatically-updated window into the text buffer.
+The bottom n lines are used for TECO’s asterisk prompt and the usual typed command lines; the remaining lines above are used for an automatically-updated window into the edit buffer.
 A valuable training aid: one can experiment with TECO commands and immediately observe their effects.
 Controlled by the n,7:W command.